-The Company's capital needs for 2020 were successfully financed from operations and existing capital reserves.
-Given the persisting unpredictable COVID-19 economic circumstances Management carefully assessed the Company's future capital needs going forward.
+Given the persisting unpredictable COVID-19 economic circumstances, Management carefully assessed the Company's 2021 capital needs going forward.
 The sharp decline of the Company's revenues in 2020 continuing into 2021 compromised the Company's available capital reserves to fund the Company's 2021 business affairs.
-It was determined by the Board of Directors that the Company should access new equity capital to ensure that Kelso has adequate working capital to service the Company's 2021 and 2022 needs.
+It was determined by the Board of Directors that the Company should access new equity capital to ensure that Kelso had adequate working capital to service the Company's 2021 and 2022 needs.